lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Padding bits are strictly less than a L2 Word size.
 The MIC is at least the size of an L2 Word.
 Therefore, by looking at the message length, a receiver can distinguish a SCHC Sender-Abort from an SCHC All-1 ACK REQ (see {{All1Empty}}), even in the presence of padding.

-The Rule ID and Dtag values in the SCHC Sender-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.
+The Rule ID and DTag values in the SCHC Sender-Abort message MUST be identical to the ones used in the fragments of the SCHC Packet the transmission of which is being aborted.

 The SCHC Sender-Abort MUST NOT be acknowledged and MUST NOT be retransmitted.